 • Expense analysis: Assessment of the hotel’s operating costs, including labor, supplies, utilities, and maintenance, to identify areas for cost savings and efficiency improvements.
 By carefully monitoring and managing expenses, hoteliers can optimize their profitability without sacrificing quality or guest satisfaction.

-• KPI tracking: Monitoring KPIs, such as occupancy rate (OC), average daily rate (ADR), and gross operating profit per available room (GOPPAR), provides valuable insights into the hotel’s performance and helps identify trends.
+• KPI tracking: Monitoring hospitality KPIs, such as occupancy rate (OC), average daily rate (ADR), and gross operating profit per available room (GOPPAR), provides valuable insights into the hotel’s performance and helps identify trends.

 • Benchmarking: Comparison of the hotel’s financial performance and KPIs to industry standards and competitors to assess relative success and identify areas for improvement.
 This helps hoteliers make strategic decisions to enhance their competitiveness and profitability.